The Market · The Hardwood

 It is also a genuinely difficult card to own well.
 Early Fleer is notorious for centering that wanders and surfaces that mark easily, and six decades have thinned the ranks of clean survivors to a precious few.
 A well-centered, sharp example is one of the true trophies of vintage basketball — the kind of card a serious hardwood collection is built around rather than merely contains.

 The modern grails are louder and more plentiful.
 This one is the source — the first card of the player who invented basketball's idea of the unstoppable force, printed in an era that almost forgot to print him at all.
-Own it and you own the beginning of the vintage hoops canon.
+Own it and you own the start of vintage basketball collecting.

 Set